 A basement renovation project is typically a quick and easy project.
 You only need about 2 weeks to renovate your basement.

 Remodelling a basement goes a step further than renovating by making structural changes to the design and layout of the basement.
 Essentially, it means a basement overhaul, so significant changes like adding onto an existing basement or underpinning a basement are examples of basement remodelling.
 This also means that remodelling a basement takes a lot more skill, time, and experience to finish than renovating it would.

 In terms of duration, remodelling is a more invasive project than a renovation.
 It takes about 4-6 weeks to remodel a basement.

 Finishing a basement is setting it up from scratch.
 An unfinished basement doesn’t have the elements that make it livable.
 So, finishing a basement means you install drywall, plumbing, insulation, legal egress, ventilation, and flooring.
 In a nutshell, basement finishing (or basement construction) means you are preparing a base that can be either remodelled or renovated in the future.

 Basement finishing starts with the building permit procedure which takes up to 10 business days.
 Once your permit is processed, the finishing stage is usually 2 weeks long.

 Another key difference between renovation, remodelling, and finishing is that renovations can be a DIY project for the homeowner while basement remodelling and finishing require a qualified, licensed contractor to do the job.

 Why You Need to Know the Difference

-Knowing the difference between remodelling, renovating, and finishing your basement allows you to know what your options are.
-While both add value to your home, finishing and remodelling usually require more extensive work and will therefore cost more than a renovation.
+Knowing the difference between remodelling, renovating, and finishing your basement allows you to understand what your options are.
+While both add value to your home, finishing and remodelling usually require more extensive work and will, therefore, cost more than a renovation.
 As a result, you will make much smarter choices about your basement project:

 ☑ Determine your budget based on the type of basement project